 Several MOFs have been used for the CO2 electroreduction, including Cu and Zn-based MOFs.
 However, their low stability is the primary concern for their implementation in real applications.
 In a recent study, the electrochemical synthesis of an Indium-based MOF proved to be an excellent route to increase MOF-based electrocatalysts' stability for carbon dioxide electroreduction.
 According to the authors, the MFM-300 (In) MOF showed capable of performing the CO2 electroreduction with Faradaic efficiencies up to 99.1 %, after a 2-hour electrolysis test with formic acid as the sole product in the liquid phase.

 CO2 electroreduction with Faradaic efficiencies up to 99.1 %

 These results outperform previous reports for conventional catalysts and MOF-based materials.
 In long-period tests, the MOF-based electrode showed higher stability with a slight decrease in its efficiency to 91.2%.
 The performance of this material is related to different factors like:

 - Better adsorption on the MOF surface

 - Higher structure stability

 MOFs can be used directly and indirectly as catalysts.
 When used as a direct catalyst, the atomically dispersed metal nodes can be engineered into active sites, and the organic linkers are also potential catalytic sites.
 The porous structure can be tuned to enhance mass transport.
 The ability to consciously design these materials plays a crucial role in improving their performance as catalysts.

 MOFs benefits are exploited for several applications, including gas filtration and capture.
-MOF-based materials' versatility can be used to integrate a full assembly in energy-related applications.
-You can find examples of these applications on our previous blogs on gas capture and storage, photovoltaics, and energy storage.
+MOF-based materials' versatility can be used to integrate a full assembly in energy-related applications, for example the post-combustion CO2 capture.
+You can find other examples of these applications on our previous blogs on gas capture and storage, photovoltaics, and energy storage.